 Skip-the-line tickets to the Reina Sofía Museum

-- Explore the nineteenth- and twentieth-century art collections
+- Explore 19th and 20th-century Spanish art collections

-- See Picasso’s Guernica, plus works by Miro, Braque and Dali
+- Admire Picasso’s masterpiece Guernica and works by Miro, Braque and Dalí

-- Admire the 2005 building by French architect Jean Nouvel
+- Discover the 2005 building by French architect Jean Nouvel

-- Discover the permanent collection and temporary exhibitions
+- Skip the line to the permanent collection and temporary exhibitions

-The Museo Nacional Centro de Arte Reina Sofía of Madrid is dedicated to late 19th and 20th century art.
-Also known as the Queen Sofia Museum, it is located in the so-called Golden Triangle of Art not far from the world-famous Museo del Prado and the Museo Thyssen-Bornemisza.
+The Museo Nacional Centro de Arte Reina Sofía of Madrid is dedicated to art of the late 19th and 20th centuries.
+Also known as the Queen Sofía Museum, it is located in the so-called Golden Triangle of Art not far from the world-famous Museo del Prado and the Museo Thyssen-Bornemisza.

-The Queen Sofia Museum was first hosted in the 16th century San Carlos Hospital building.
+The Reina Sofía Museum was first hosted in the 16th century San Carlos Hospital building.
 The collection was made up of works displayed at the Spanish Museum of Contemporary Art.
-After some restoration work, the Permanent Collection was inaugurated on September 10th 1992 by Their Majesties King Juan Carlos and Queen Sofia (Sabatini building).
-As the collection and temporary exhibits kept increasing, they decided to extend the museum surface, which led to the 2005 inauguration of a new building, created by French architect Jean Nouvel.
+After some restoration work, the Permanent Collection was inaugurated on 10 September 1992 by Their Majesties King Juan Carlos and Queen Sofía (Sabatini building).
+As the collection and temporary exhibits kept increasing, they decided to extend the museum surface, which led to the 2005 inauguration of a new building, created by the French architect Jean Nouvel.